Founded in 1850 as Defiance Female Seminary. Became known as Defiance College in 1903. Affiliated with the United Church of Christ.

 Defiance offers students a variety of organizations, clubs, and activities including honor societies, religious groups, sororities and fraternities, intercultural organizations, student government, intercollegiate and intramural athletics, literary publications, music and performance groups, service learning activities, and special interest clubs.

-In a typical year, the average financial aid package for an incoming freshman is $19,000.
-A high percentage of our students receive some form of assistance from grants, scholarships, loans, and work-study programs, or a combination of these.
+For the 2012-2013 academic year, the average financial aid package for an incoming freshman was $23,288.
+Of our full-time students, 99% receive some form of assistance from grants, scholarships, loans, and work-study programs, or a combination of these.
 Recommended deadline for applying for financial aid is March 1.

 Merit Aid Scholarships